 The Company has also adopted a Code of Ethics for Senior Officers, which is available on our website and which sets forth specific policies to guide the Company's senior officers in the performance of their duties.
 This code supplements the Code of Business Conduct and Ethics described above.
-The Company intends to disclose any changes in or waivers from its Code of Ethics for Senior Officers by posting such information on our website.
+The Company intends to disclose any changes in or waivers from either code applicable to the Company's executive officers or directors by posting such information on our website.

 The Company does not have a policy to separate the roles of Chief Executive Officer and Chairman of the Board of Directors, as the Board of Directors believes it is in the best interests of the Company to make that determination based on the position and direction of the Company and the membership of the Board.
-Mr. Edens had served as the Chairman of the Board of Directors since May 2015 and resigned from his positions as Chairman and director, effective May 2, 2016.
-The Board of Directors unanimously appointed our current Chief Executive Officer, Mr. Adams, as its Chairman, each effective immediately upon Mr. Edens' resignation.
+Mr. Adams has served as the Chairman of the Board of Directors since May 2016 and Chief Executive Officer since May 2015.
 The Board of Directors believes that having Mr. Adams serve as both Chief Executive Officer and Chairman is an appropriate, effective and efficient leadership structure, and has determined that combining the Chief Executive Officer and Chairman roles provides for clear accountability and leadership responsibility, and facilitates effective decision-making and a cohesive corporate strategy.
 The Board of Directors periodically reviews its leadership structure.
 The Company does not have a lead independent director; however, an independent director presides over the executive sessions.
 For additional information, see "Executive Sessions of Non-Management Directors."